gabrielcancel/google-data-analyst-case-study/README.md

 ## Ask

-The questions we need to be answered are:
+The questions we need to have answered are:

 1. How do annual members and casual riders use Cyclistic bikes differently?
 2. Why would casual riders buy Cyclistic annual memberships?